 Some treatments for breast cancer may increase the risk of getting heart problems, usually many years later.
 You will have been monitored closely during and after treatment to reduce the risk of this happening.
 Most women won’t ever experience any effects on the heart.
-But it may help to understand more about it and how you can help look after your heart.
+But it may help to understand more about them and how you can help look after your heart.

-In some women, treatment with anthracyclines may result in slight damage to the heart muscle.
+In a small number of women, treatment with anthracyclines may result in slight damage to the heart muscle.
 Because these changes are slight, they usually don’t cause any immediately noticeable effects.
-But, they may lead to an increased risk of heart problems developing much later in life.
+But they may lead to an increased risk of heart problems developing much later in life.

 Having an early menopause due to your treatment may also increase the risk of heart problems.
 This is because oestrogen and progesterone help protect the heart.
 Hormonal drugs, called aromatase inhibitors, may also increase the risk of high cholesterol, which can lead to heart problems.

-Trastuzumab (Herceptin) can cause changes in the heart, particularly in women who already have heart disease.
-Because of this, it’s not given to women with some types of heart conditions.
+Trastuzumab (Herceptin) can cause changes in the way the heart functions, particularly in women who already have heart disease.
+Because of this, it’s not given to women with some types of heart condition.
 Tests are done before treatment and women are checked regularly throughout and after treatment.